vegan breakfast

 Most of the breakfast recommendations we’ve just reviewed keep sugar content to a minimum.
 You don’t have to be perfect, but a little attention can yield big benefits.
 Avoiding sweetened breakfast foods when possible, as well as abstaining from putting sugar in your coffee, makes great sense.

-Many people are prone to high blood sugar when they wake up.
+Many people are prone to high blood sugar upon awakening.
 So compounding the problem by eating sugary foods for breakfast can, over time, screw up your pancreas and lead to diabetes.

 Unfortunately, many popular breakfast foods contain loads of sugar: doughnuts, muffins, pancake syrup, jam, and even fruit smoothies.
 Orange juice is the quintessential breakfast beverage—and a glass of it contains as much sugar as a candy bar.

-For better health, minimize sugary foods first thing in the morning.
-You’ll probably find your energy throughout the morning is more stable if you avoid sugar, plus you’ll appreciably reduce your risk of developing diabetes.
+By avoiding sugary foods first thing in the morning, you’ll probably find your energy during the day remains more stable—plus you’ll appreciably reduce your risk of developing diabetes.

 Vegan Breakfast Cookbooks